 Here are some problems you may have encountered:

 - Discovering a freelance writer providing plagiarized content

 - Cheating the time tracker by padding up the hours worked

 - Freelancers bailing out on you without a word

-- Losing someone talented
+- Losing talented freelancers

-Can you find “affordable” freelance writers who are good enough?
+Is it possible to find “affordable” freelance writers who are good enough?

 Would you happen to be one of them?